-When you ask someone what the admissions committee looks for, the typical answer you will receive is "a well-rounded applicant."
+When you ask someone what the admissions committee looks for, the typical answer you will receive is "a wellrounded applicant."
 However, this is not necessarily true.
-What admissions committees want is a well-rounded class, statement.
-A dental school doesn't want to have a uniform class with equal qualifications; they want to enroll individuals who contribute apply to 10+ schools, while a more average to their school's mission and offer a unique candidate should apply to 14+ schools).
-Most perspective.
+What admissions committees want is a well-rounded class, which aims to further their school's mission statement.
+A dental school doesn't want to have a uniform class with equal qualifications; they want to enroll individuals who contribute to their school's mission and offer a unique perspective.
 They want to have a mixture of those who show a commitment to community service, those dedicated to research, those who offer a unique perspective, etc. Think of the process as a coach building a sports team.
 Take soccer for example.
 In order for the team to be successful, there will need to be a few strikers, a few mid-fielders, a few defenders, etc. You can't have a team if everyone is playing striker.
-The advantage of being well-rounded applicant means that you can maximize your chances of being a "good" fit for a school since you offer different skillsets, like being able to play both striker and mid-fielder.
+The advantage of being well-rounded applicant means that you can maximize your chances of being a "good" fit for a school since you offer different skillsets, like being able to play both striker